 - Any other gluten free flour that you like.

 - You can also mix your flours to experiment with a flavour.

 Unlike with gluten free cake baking, where you need to have xantham gum to replace the gluten to hold everything together, you don’t need to worry about gluten replacement in this recipe.
 The cup will hold everything just fine!

-I’ve used caster sugar, but dark, brown or light brown sugar would work well too.
+I’ve used caster sugar, but dark, brown or light brown sugar, coconut sugar or coconut sugar substitutes would work well too.
 If you want darker, richer flavour, just use darker sugar.

 You can use any kind of oil, sunflower, vegetable or coconut oil, margarine or even normal butter.

 Any kind of milk is fine with this recipe.
 Dairy free milks that work well with this recipe are:

 - Oats Milk